heroku/sf-functions-python/README.md

   --alias PythonCompute
 ```

-This will make it so that, when you deploy a Function, it will be deployed to the *PythonCompute* environment linked to
+This will make it so that when you deploy a Function, it will be deployed to the **PythonCompute** environment linked to
 your scratch org.

 ## Create and Run a Python Function Locally